Alu018/d-acc-misinformation-plug-in/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top-right corner)
 3. Click "Load unpacked"
-4. Select the `d-acc-misinformation-plug-in` directory
+4. Select the `extension` directory inside the project folder
 5. The extension should now appear in your extensions list

 ## Usage